 This allows receiving mail servers to query by IP address to ensure that the sending mail server is who or what it claims to be.
 MX records can also be checked to see if it belongs to that domain.

-An SPF record is yet another DNS record, this time a TXT record that allows you to specify which machines are ALLOWED to send mail for your domain.
+A Sender Policy Framework (SPF) record is yet another DNS record.
+This TXT record allows you to specify which machines are ALLOWED to send mail for your domain.
 For instance, if you use something like Constant Contact to send mail on behalf of your site, you will need the same records for Constant Contact that you have for your domain.
 The set-up has many possibilities; do a web search to learn more about it.

 It is easy to succumb to the temptation to make the SPF definition broader than it should be.
 Resist.
 Another point that is easy to overlook with SPF records is that the mail server that sends out the email for your site should be included in your SPF record.
 As mentioned before, any site or mail service that sends mail on behalf of your domain should have an SPF record to accurately identify you and any additional mail servers used to send mail from your site.

-Any, all or none of the above (DNS, MX, SPF, etc) may be set up for you by your domain registrar or hosting service.
+Any, all or none of the above (DNS, MX, SPF, DKIM, or DMARC) may be set up for you by your domain registrar or hosting service.
 What is much more important is that you check, and fix anything that is not correct and ensure the ones that are helpful to your business are in place and correct.

 nslookup in Windows, or